Tune up your fitness app with music to engage users and help them achieve their best results.

 Dozens of studies on the application of music during exercising proved that it helps to endure longer, work out harder, and feel better.

 A strong tendency of our bodies to respond to the rhythmic qualities of music is used by many athletes to synchronize their movements.
-Music with a steady beat works best when exercise requires doing some simple repetitive actions, like jogging, cycling, or calisthenics workouts.
+Music with a steady electronic or ambient beat works best when exercise requires doing some simple repetitive actions, like jogging, cycling, or calisthenics workouts.